a998766543321/Learning-Summary/Java Spring API.md

     @Override
     public Authentication attemptAuthentication(HttpServletRequest req,
         HttpServletResponse res) throws AuthenticationException {

       if (!req.getMethod().equals(HttpMethod.POST.name())) {
         throw new MethodNotAllowedException(req.getMethod(), List.of(HttpMethod.POST));
       }
       try (InputStream is = req.getInputStream()) {

+        // SignInReq is a Plain Old Java Object (POJO) that contains the username and password fields.
+        // Created on our own
         SignInReq user = new ObjectMapper().readValue(is, SignInReq.class);

+        // We simply use it to authenticate by passing the username, password, and authorities
+        // authorities is optional
         return authenticationManager.authenticate(
             new UsernamePasswordAuthenticationToken(
                 user.getUsername(),